MacDill Air Force Base: Tactical Air Command

 The first attempt to close MacDill AFB was made in 1960, when the impending phaseout of SAC's B-47 bombers caused it to be listed as surplus and slated for closure.
-However, the Cuban Missile Crisis of 1962 highlighted the base's strategic location and its usefulness as a staging area.
-As a result, the cuts were stayed and the base repurposed for a tactical mission with fighter aircraft.
-In response to the crisis, the United States Strike Command was also established at MacDill as a crisis response force; it was one of the first unified commands, a command that draws manpower and equipment from all branches of the U.S. military.
+The 1962 Cuban Missile Crisis highlighted the base's strategic location and its usefulness as a staging area.
+As a result, the cuts were halted and the base repurposed for a tactical mission with fighter aircraft.
+In response to the crisis, the United States Strike Command was established at MacDill as a crisis response force.
+It was one of the first unified commands, a command that draws manpower and equipment from all branches of the U.S. military.

 In 1962, MacDill AFB was transferred from SAC to TAC.
-Bomber aircraft remained home-based at MacDill until the 306th Bombardment Wing's transfer to McCoy AFB, and SAC continued to maintain a tenant presence at MacDill through the 1980s, using their alert facility as a dispersal location for B-52 and KC-135 aircraft.
-But for all practical purposes, the 1960s marked MacDill's transition from a bomber-centric SAC base to a fighter-centric TAC installation.
+Bomber aircraft remained home-based at MacDill until the 306th Bombardment Wing's transfer to McCoy AFB.
+To the 1980s, SAC maintained a tenant presence at MacDill, using their alert facility as a dispersal location for B-52 and KC-135 aircraft.
+For all practical purposes, the 1960s marked MacDill's transition from a bomber-centric SAC base to a fighter-centric TAC installation.
 Under TAC, MacDill AFB remained a fighter base for almost 30 years, but other changes went on in the background.